The non-Hermitian skin effect: A perspective: Applications

-The non-Hermitian skin effect has been observed in a plethora of classical experimental platforms, such as in coupled fiber loops~\cite{weidemann_topological_2020}, mechanical metamaterials~\cite{Ghatak2019}, topoelectric circuits~\cite{Helbig2020}, quantum walks~\cite{xiao_non-hermitian_2020}, acoustic metamaterials \cite{zhang_acoustic_2021}, and nano-optomechanical networks~\cite{slim_optomechanical_2024}.
-Signatures of the skin effect have also been seen in a few quantum setups such as in cold atoms~\cite{liang2022dynamic} and in a multi-termal quantum Hall device~\cite{Ochkan2024}.
-While the skin effect can only be observed by measuring the right or left eigenstates separately, there are observables that crucially depend on the interplay between both.
-Schomerus shows in the context of non-reciprocal metamaterials that while the dynamical response of such systems gives direct information on the right and left eigenvectors separately, the overall sensitivity is governed by the biorthogonal properties of these eigenmodes~\cite{schomerus_nonreciprocal_2020}.

-Beyond observing the existence of skin states, some studies focus on harnessing this effect for real world applications.
-For example, the aforementioned experiment in fiber loops proposes a topological funnel for light~\cite{weidemann_topological_2020}.
-In this setup, two anisotropic 1D chains with opposite winding numbers are coupled to each other so that the skin effect in both chains conspires to act as a funnel resulting in an accumulation of all excitations at the interface.
+Beyond observing the existence and effects of skin states, an important development we want to highlight is the harnessing of this effect for real world applications.
+For example, an experiment using fiber loops proposes a topological funnel for light~\cite{weidemann_topological_2020}.
+In this setup, two anisotropic 1D chains with opposite winding numbers are coupled to each other so that the skin effect in both chains acts as a funnel resulting in an accumulation of all excitations at the interface.
 Another proposal to employ the NH skin effect is in the context of NH topological sensors~\cite{budich_non-hermitian_2020}.
 Here it is shown that coupling the ends of the anisotropic SSH model, cf. Eq.~\eqref{eq:nh_SSH}, results in an exponential splitting of the eigenvalues, such that perturbing this coupling leads to an exponentially strong response.
 A crucial ingredient in this context is the presence of a single topological end state, whose right and left eigenvectors localize on opposite ends.
 This mechanism is exploited in the experimental realization of the NH topological ohmmeter in Ref.~\citenum{konye_non-hermitian_2024}.
+Other NH sensing protocols exist, such as in Ref.~\citenum{mcdonald_exponentially-enhanced_2020}.

-The skin effect has also been related to directional amplification in driven-dissipative cavity arrays~\cite{Wanjura2020, Brunelli2023}.
-Here, a signal entering a NH chain, similar to the Hatano-Nelson model in Eq.~\eqref{eq:HN_Ham}, at one end gets exponential amplified towards the other end, while it gets exponential suppressed in the other direction.
-This principle has been experimentally verified in a nano-optomechanical network in Ref.~\citenum{slim_optomechanical_2024}.
+The skin effect has also been related to directional amplification~\cite{wanjura_topological_2020,xue_simple_2021,brunelli_restoration_2023}.
+Here, a signal entering a NH chain at one end gets exponential amplified towards the other end, while it gets exponential suppressed in the other direction.
+This principle has been experimentally verified in the bosonic Kitaev chain~\cite{mcdonald_phase-dependent_2018}, a model similar to the Hatano-Nelson model in Eq.~\eqref{eq:HN_Ham}, in a nano-optomechanical network~\cite{slim_optomechanical_2024} and in a quantum simulator in Ref.~\cite{busnaina_quantum_2024}.